NEZNAMY/TAB/.github/wiki/feature_guide_bossbar.md

 You can do the same with progress, style and text as well.

 ## Tip 2 - Switching between bossbars with condition
 If you want the plugin to switch between bossbars based on a condition, first consider using condition for text itself (or some other property).
-If this is not an option (you want text, color, style and progress to be different, which would result in 4 conditions), create 2 bars and give them the same condition, except negate it.
+If this is not an option (you want text, color, style and progress to be different, which would result in 4 conditions), create 2 bars and give them the same condition, except, negate it.
 If your original condition uses `=`, make second condition use `!=`.
 For number comparisons, negate `<` using `>=` and so on.
 **Example**:
 ```
   bars: